 The manufacturing-grade closed-loop platform

 LineNow is the closed-loop procurement platform for SMB manufacturers.
 Multi-level BOM and recipe builder with substitution and dynamic cost roll-up.
-Statistical replenishment with the SBC framework + Syntetos–Boylan Approximation, with lead-time variability handling.
-Native EDI (X12 4010/5010 + EDIFACT D24A) covering the full transaction set.
-Layer 1 AI parses email, WhatsApp, EDI, and web-portal replies and auto-updates orders.
+Statistical replenishment with the SBC framework + Syntetos-Boylan Approximation, with lead-time variability handling.
+Supported EDI-style supplier workflows plus email, WhatsApp, and portal confirmations.
+Layer 1 AI parses connected supplier replies into reviewable order updates.
 Layer 2 AI is a conversational chatbot for component spend analysis, supplier reliability reports, and BOM cost trends.
-Bills push to QuickBooks and Xero with COGS classification.
-Multi-business-unit support if you also run a retail or wholesale side. $50/month flat across all locations.
+QuickBooks/Xero handoff with configured account mapping.
+Multi-business-unit support if you also run a retail or wholesale side. $100/month flat across all locations.

-For a SMB manufacturer in the United States or Canada — running between $1M and $20M in revenue, with 50–500 active components, 5–50 suppliers — LineNow is the answer.
-The depth on BOM costing, replenishment math, and EDI matches mid-market manufacturing tools; adds the closed-loop AI those tools don't have; and costs a fraction of the per-implementation alternative.
+For a SMB manufacturer in the United States or Canada — running between $1M and $20M in revenue, with 50–500 active components, 5–50 suppliers — LineNow is a strong fit when the pain is procurement-side BOM costing, replenishment math, supplier replies, EDI, receiving, and accounting handoff.
 90-day free trial, no credit card.

 A 60-second diagnostic